In Midst of Chaos, Open Doors Strengthens Christians Living in Middle East, North Africa

 Over the last several months our attention has been focused on the news reports coming from the Middle East and North Africa.
 But the most encouraging messages do not come through CNN or other news channels.
 They come instead- almost unnoted – through e-mails to Open Doors.

-Nasira, a Muslim Background Believer (MBB) from North Africa, e-mailed Open Doors with these encouraging words.
+Nasira, a A Christian from a Muslim background who comes to Christ.
+(MBB) from North Africa, e-mailed Open Doors with these encouraging words.
 “The situation in our region is very uncertain, but my underground brothers and sisters are in dire need of so many things, most of all the Word of God.
 That’s why I am traveling to distribute Bibles.
 I need your prayers.”

 Another e-mail reads; “I live in the heart of Islam – in Mecca.
 I came through faith by reading about Jesus Christ on your website.
 Now I want to tell my family about Him.
 Where do I start?”